jamesroutley/routley.io/content/posts/scraping-a-website.md

 ---
 title: "Scraping a website"
-date: 2020-02-22T19:06:09Z
+date: 2020-05-27T19:06:09Z
-draft: True
 ---

 I've spent today writing some code to scrape a series of lessons from a website.
-Each lessons consists of text and image data.
+Each lesson consists of text and image data.
 I wanted to save the content of each lesson, so I could read through them offline.

 I'll go through what I did, the issues I ran into and how I solved them.